Favourited 425 times

 English and Swedish

 We have a small cottage adjacent to the main house.
 This has two double bedrooms, one with a double bed and one with two singles.
 There are two bathrooms, a fully equipped kitchen/diner and sitting room.
-Breakfast is provided in the cottage each day and Monday to Friday you will be given lunch and supper in the main house.
+As we are shielding whoever joins us will have to self isolate in the cottage for the first two weeks.
+We will provide all your food and will be able to provide enough outdoor work for five hours per day, Monday through Friday.
+Thereafter, breakfast will continue to be provided in the cottage each day and Monday to Friday you will be given lunch and supper in the main house.
 On the weekends you will be expected to cook for yourselves in the cottage and we will provide you with the food.
 Bed linen and towels are provided, but you will be expected to launder these each week and keep the cottage clean.

 We live on a smallholding (small farm) in rural Aberdeenshire.
 We have chickens, a small flock of Jacob sheep and we now have two donkeys to help us to coppice our small woodland.
 We grow a great deal of our food and love being outdoors.
 For us it is a way of life.
 We also have three dogs who live in the house, so whoever came to live with us would have to be comfortable around dogs.
 The dogs would not have access to your accommodation upstairs.